projectara/greybus-spec/source/special.rst

    The AP uses this Operation to request the SVC to set Interface State intf_id's :ref:`hardware-model-unipro` to UPRO_OFF.

+.. c:function:: int intf_activate(u8 intf_id, u8 *intf_type);

+   The AP uses this Operation to request that the SVC attempt to activate an Interface for communication via Greybus.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^